What is an Invoice — The Complete Guide

 The subject line should not be too long.
 You can include the invoice number or your company name, but most importantly, be sure to include the word "invoice."

-The email message does not have to be super long, as well.
+The email message does not have to be super long.
 Since the invoice has most of the information, you can put a short and sweet message.
 For the most part, let the invoice do most of the talking.

 Be sure to attach the invoice to the email.
 This is the most essential part of the email since it contains all the information for you to make money.